How To Paint A Front Door – Easy Tips and Pro Secrets

 Take the weatherstripping off and put some beeswax around it.
 The latex paint won’t stick to that and you’ll be good to go.

 And finally, a paint conditioner can be added to either oil paint or latex paint – two different types of conditioners.
-They help to lengthen the drying time giving you a little bit more time to work with the paint.
-It also gives the paint more time to self-level.
+They help to lengthen the drying time, giving you more time to work with the paint.
+It also provides the paint with more time to self-level.
 This will give you a smoother, more professional quality finish.